namin/argir/docs/writeup.md

 ## What the System Does

-The Argument Debugger (the second prototype, named ARGIR—Argument Graph Intermediate Representation) processes a piece of argumentative text through several stages:
+The Argument Debugger (prototype 2: ARGIR, the Argument Graph Intermediate Representation) processes a piece of argumentative text through several stages:

 **1. Soft Extraction (LLM)**
 The system prompts an LLM (Gemini) to extract argument structure in a permissive "Soft IR" format.
 The LLM identifies: